 Pat: It may seem complicated and probably a little overwhelming, but there are things that SMMs can do that are low- to no-cost and easy to implement.

 What it really comes down to is putting policies in place and educating employees.
 Various studies have found that employees are one of the most vulnerable points in every company’s security.
 Most employees are simply unaware of what they need to watch out for and how to identify a potential or actual cyber incident until it’s too late.
-Companies need to communicate on a regular basis to help employees understand and the critical role they play in preventing cyber incidents.
+Companies need to communicate on a regular basis to help employees understand cyber criminals tactics and the critical role they play in preventing cyber incidents.

 For example, your company should have a policy in place for the use of social media in the workplace.
 Some employees will expect to access social media during the workday.
 There is a balancing act that companies face – allowing employees to access social media and protecting their systems.
 So how do you go about doing that?
 You put a policy in place.
 The policy might be that you don’t allow the use of social media on company systems.
 Perhaps you provide a separate, semi-public network for people to access social media throughout the day that doesn’t expose your company to risks.
 Whatever your policy is, make sure your employees are aware of it, understand why it exists and the potential consequences if the policy is violated.